vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 ## Usage
 1. Run the main script:
+    ```bash
     python main.py
-2. Follow the instructions displayed in the terminal or interface.
+3. Follow the instructions displayed in the terminal or interface.
 ---
 ## Modifications and Contributions 🛠️
 If you would like to make any modifications or improvements to the project, feel free to *fork* the repository or *clone* it to your local machine.
 You can submit a *pull request* with your changes.
 Contributions are always welcome!